telerik/teststudio-docs/docs/prerequisites/installation/vs2017-compatibility.md

 ---
 # How to Install Visual Studio 2017 to Integrate Test Studio

+Visual Studio 2017 requires additional feature in its installation to be compatible with the Test Studio plugin for Visual Studio.

-As of version 2017 R2 Test Studio is compatible with the latest Visual Studio 2017.
-To ensure that Test Studio plugin will be visible and working in Visual Studio 2017 please install the **Testing Tools Core Features** component under Debugging and Testing section.
+Before installing Test Studio, you need to modify the Visual Studio 2017 installation and add the **Testing Tools Core Features** component under Debugging and Testing section.
+Once you enable this component complete the Visual Studio 2017 standard installation process and then perform the <a href="/prerequisites/installation/install-procedure" target="_blank">standard Test Studio installation</a>.

 ![Visual Studio 2017 Installation][1]